 Abuse counselling is a psychotherapy that is used to treat the effects of many different types of abuse.
 The different forms of abuse include domestic violence, child abuse, emotional abuse, or any kind of behaviour that is directed for a deliberate harm towards someone is considered abuse.
-Any abusive behaviour towards a person can have a significant impact on our physical and mental well being and counselling can provide valuable support.
+Any abusive behaviour towards a person can have a significant impact on our physical and mental well being and online counselling can provide valuable support.

 So, let us first understand the types of abuse that can come in many forms.
 It is to make sure that you are aware what to look out for by recognising the signs of abuse first: